dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 In this guide, you'll:

-- Run the order processor application.
+- Run the `order-processor` application.
 - Start the workflow and watch the workflow activites/tasks execute.
-- Unpack the workflow logic and the workflow activities and how they're represented in the code.
+- Review the workflow logic and the workflow activities and how they're represented in the code.

 <img src="/images/workflow-quickstart-overview.png" width=800 style="padding-bottom:15px;">